Rental Insurance in BC — Landlord, Tenant & Strata

 Understand the three-policy insurance system in BC: landlord coverage, tenant coverage, and strata coverage.
 Learn to match strata deductibles, confirm water damage endorsements, and make tenant insurance a lease requirement.

 Rental insurance in BC is not one policy — it is three separate policies that work together.
-Your landlord policy covers your building and liability.
+Your landlord policy covers your building and your liability.
 The tenant's policy covers their belongings and their liability.
-The strata corporation's policy covers the building structure and common property.
+The strata corporation's policy (condos only) covers the building structure and common property.
 Each policy has limits, exclusions, and deductibles.
 The expensive failures happen in the gaps between them.

 Caution